 - Navigate to.

 - Close overlay.

 - Open URL.

 The classic, most usual of the prototyping actions.
-It takes the user to one artboard to the one that is being set in the interaction.
+It takes the user to one board to the one that is being set in the interaction.

-It opens an artboard right over the current artboard.
+It opens an board right over the current board.
 This action is typically used to display tooltips, modal windows or notifications.

 There are also a couple of options that facilitates to mimic typical overlay behaviours: